-At this difficult time our Minister, Rev Ajay Singh, has prepared some special messages, reflections and prayers which you will find on his Messages, Reflections & Prayers page.
+At this difficult time our Minister, Rev Ajay Singh, and other ministers from the circuit have prepared some special messages, reflections and prayers which you will find on the Messages, Reflections & Prayers page.

-As normal Church services are suspended the details below are provided for information only.
+As services at our Church premises are much curtailed due to CV-19 the details below are provided for information only.

 We come together for worship at many times and in many ways at Quinton Methodist Church.